The Literal Fortunes of the Orioles are Hopefully Changing

 The news is a significant development for the Orioles, as the sale of a franchise is always impactful.
 The timing is crucial here for a team that has completely turned around its play on the field.
 The O’s led the AL with 101 wins in 2023, and the Angeloses are likely getting much more than if they sold two years ago coming off 110 losses.
 It is worth noting that the family is not selling their whole stake until Peter, age 94, dies to avoid paying around $100 million in inheritance taxes.
 The new group will be taking over 40% of the franchise for now.

 Selling the team comes after a few hectic years for the Angelos family, to say the least.
 Just a month ago, the owners and the State of Maryland renegotiated a lease at the eleventh hour for the Orioles to stay at Camden Yards.
-More worrisome was the Angelos infighting, as Peter’s son Lou and wife Georgia sued son John, the current controlling person, but the lawsuits were dropped.
+More worrisome was the Angelos infighting, as Peter’s son Lou, wife Georgia and son John, the current controlling person, sued each other, but the lawsuits were dropped.
 Rubenstein will have to deal with ongoing MASN disputes against the Washington Nationals, though.

 Potential Positive Impact